Sales Assessment Completion Time May Impact Validity of the Findings

 How would you like to influence the development of our never-ending quest for improvement in our suite of world-class assessment tools?
 We constantly seek ways to expand our world-class insights, legendary accuracy, and real-world relevance.

-I just reviewed some new data that Jim Sasena, our Operations/Technical Director, dug up for me.
-This particular data set shows the percentage of Sales Candidate Assessments that are completed in a particular amount of time.
+I just reviewed some new data that shows the percentage of Sales Candidate Assessments that are completed in a particular amount of time.

 assessment times